Here's the main take away: nearly 90% of the books reviewed in the NYTimes are written by so-called Caucasians.

 houses and imprints out there only catering to certain ethnic groups (although no one caters to my ethnic group).
 Maybe there should be more books available by non-Caucasians, but I'm going to bet the best writing is still finding its way to houses of significance.
 What bothers me, though, is that the NYTimes clearly has an institutional bias about what it finds important in the world of letters.

 More specifically, last year I learned that Ralph Ellison's unfinished novel was finally published in full and unexpurgated form as Three Days Before the Shooting.
 I felt absolutely stupid for not know this.
-Especially when I found out the book was published in 2011 more than a year after my discovery.
+Especially when I found out the book was published in 2011 -- more than a year before my discovery.

 I read book reviews like some people smoke cigarettes.
 I track down the Times' book reviews weekly.
 I'm a subscriber to The New York Book Review, Harper's, The Atlantic, The New Yorker and more, all for the reviews.
 But I never saw a review about this book.
 It was published as a labor of love by two academic scholars with full access to all of Ellison's notes.
 The idea was to give us the fully loaded, mind-warping, gigantic whole in its full 1,000+ page glory.